Justice Party (India): Legislative initiatives

 A cartoon from 19 March 1923, evaluating the first Justice Ministry.
 It mentions Prohibition, Andhra University, irrigation schemes, industrial development and more local self-government among the unfulfilled expectations of the people.

 During its years in power, Justice passed a number of laws with lasting impact.
 Some of its legislative initiatives were still in practice as of 2009.
 On 16 September 1921, the first Justice government passed the first communal government order (G. O. # 613), thereby becoming the first elected body in the Indian legislative history to legislate reservations, which have since become standard.

 The Madras Hindu Religious Endowment Act, introduced on 18 December 1922 and passed in 1925, brought many Hindu Temples under the direct control of the state government.
 This Act set the precedent for later Hindu Religious and Charitable Endowment (HR & CE) Acts and the current policy of Tamil Nadu.

-The Government of India Act of 1919 prohibited women from becoming legislators.
+The Government of India Act 1919 prohibited women from becoming legislators.
 The first Justice Government reversed this policy on 1 April 1921.
 Voter qualifications were made gender neutral.
 This resolution cleared the way for Dr. Muthulakshmi Reddi's nomination to the council in 1926, when she became the first woman to become a member of any legislature in India.
 In 1922, during the first Justice ministry (before relationships with Scheduled Castes soured), the Council officially replaced the terms "Panchamar" or "Paraiyar" (which were deemed derogatory) with "Adi Dravidar" to denote the Scheduled Castes of the presidency.

 The Madras Elementary Education Act of 1920 introduced compulsory education for boys and girls and increased elementary education funding.
 It was amended in 1934 and 1935.
 The act penalised parents for withdrawing their children from schools.
 The Madras University Act of 1923 expanded the administrative body of the University of Madras and made it more representative.
 In 1920 the Madras Corporation introduced the Mid-day Meal Scheme with the approval of the legislative council.
 It was a breakfast scheme in a corporation school at Thousand Lights, Madras.
 Later it expanded to four more schools.
 This was the precursor to the free noon meal schemes introduced by K. Kamaraj in the 1960s and expanded by M. G. Ramachandran in the 1980s.

 The State Aid to Industries Act, passed in 1922 and amended in 1935, advanced loans for the establishment of industries.
 The Malabar Tenancy Act of 1931 (first introduced in September 1926), controversially strengthened the legal rights of agricultural tenants and gave them the "right to occupy (land) in some cases".